nevtemu/crew-positions-3/README.md

 > Changed source for flag icons.
 Added flag for Kosovo (missing on company's portal)

 > Changed inflight retail positions: B772 to R1, A380 to UL3 (Serve better changes)

+02.05.2024
+> Minor change to timeInGrade check: fore rare scenario when crew rostered out of grade but operates in his current grade

+> Added temporary rule for J galley operator to be most senior crew and remain galley on all sectors